-Make complete streets common place and encourage trips by foot, bicycle, and bus, as well as car.
+Make complete streets common place and encourage trips by foot, bicycle, and bus. as well as car.
+Commute mode analysis shows walkability Downtown

 WHY IS THIS IMPORTANT?

 In a dense, walkable Downtown like Fargo's, streets must serve many purposes and multiple modes.